esc/numba-frontend-talk/abstract.md

 possibilities for sustained research and innovation.

-Furthermore, this approach is part of a larger effort to transform the Numba project into a compiler building toolkit, that will become a framework to enable the creation of highly specialised compilers for the dawning era of diverse and heterogeneous silicon that our civilisation is venturing into.
-I will conclude the talk with an outlook of potential innovations in compiler technologies during the next decade and beyond!
+Furthermore, this approach is part of a larger effort to transform the Numba project into a modular compiler toolkit.
+To conclude I will outline how this enables the creation of highly specialised compilers for a number of scientific-computing use-cases and allows application developers and scientists to fully leverage the various types of heterogeneous silicon, beyond multi-core, that are currently emerging.

 [1] Bahmann, H., Reissmann, N., Jahre, M., & Meyer, J. C. (2015).
 Perfect reconstructability of control flow from demand dependence graphs.
 ACM